U.S. House Speaker Pelosi begins Asia tour, no mention of Taiwan | Politics

 - United States

-A People's Liberation Army unit said on the Twitter-like social media Weibo on Friday: "Prepare for war!"
+A comment by a People's Liberation Army unit on Weibo, China's Twitter-like social media, on Friday - "Prepare for war!" - received 1.87 million thumbs-ups.
+SOUTH CHINA SEA

+As a U.S. aircraft carrier USS Ronald Reagan and its strike group returned to the South China Sea by Thursday, the Chinese military ramped up exercises in the vicinity.
+On Saturday, the Chinese military held live-firing drills in the waters off Fujian province, over 100 kilometers (62 miles) away from Taiwan, according to local authorities.

+The Chinese coast guard will hold an exercise in the South China Sea off Guangzhou province on Monday, according to another notice by the Maritime Safety Administration.
 Prominent Chinese commentator Hu Xijin said on Saturday he deleted a tweet warning of military retaliation should U.S. fighter jets escort Pelosi on a Taiwan visit, after Twitter blocked his account.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)